chrisdone-archive/osdkeys/README.md

 Currently supported display notations are: Emacs

+## Install

+It can be installed from Hackage:

+    $ cabal install osdkeys

 ## Why not screenkey?

 That has unpredictable key grabbing, doesn't support XMonad and is